DGMonkeyKing/PracticaFinalAA/README.md

 Due to its a classification problem we going to start with a logistic regression to know if a training example is benign(2) or malign(4).
 We will translate this values to 0 and 1 (to make it easier)

+Then, I continue with a neural network.
+I going to play with the number of layers and with the weigths.